oss-wish-list/oss-wishlist-website/src/content/faq/practitioner-payment.md

 order: 2
 ---

-Practitioners are compensated directly by the Ecosystem Guardians who sponsor the work:
+Practitioners are compensated directly by the Ecosystem Sponsors who sponsor the work:

-- **Direct Payment**: Guardians pay practitioners directly, not through the platform
+- **Direct Payment**: Sponsors pay practitioners directly, not through the platform
 - **Fair Rates**: We provide guidance on market rates to ensure fair compensation
-- **Flexible Terms**: Payment schedules and methods are negotiated between guardians and practitioners
+- **Flexible Terms**: Payment schedules and methods are negotiated between sponsors and practitioners
 - **Milestone-Based**: Most projects use milestone-based payments to ensure progress and accountability
 - **Documentation**: All payment agreements are documented for transparency and dispute resolution